RabidTunes/pixer/README.md

 # HOW TO INSTALL

-Download the py file and install it from preferences. <sub><sup>(I'm too lazy to explain this but it is the typical procedure just install it as any other addon)</sup></sub>
+Download the zip file and install it from preferences. <sub><sup>(I'm too lazy to explain this but it is the typical procedure just install it as any other addon)</sup></sub>

 # HOW TO USE